 WELCOME participants to the workshop and introduce yourself.
 If there are fewer than 15 people, you may want to have them introduce themselves to the group.
 Be mindful of time and limit this to about five minutes.

 FACILITATE the participant pre-survey.
-Give them around five minutes to complete it.
+The participants will need to use their own phones or computers and will need around five to seven minutes to complete the pre-survey.